Quantitative Halmos-Savage theorems and robust large financial markets: Robust large financial markets in discrete time

 \section{Robust large financial markets in discrete time}

 A robust large financial market, i.e., a large financial market under model uncertainty, is here constructed similarly to the case without uncertainty through a \emph{sequence} of robust financial markets (which we will call small robust markets).
-For these small robust markets, we choose a discrete time one period setting as in \cite{BN:15}.
-As we have to assume that $l(\LL)=E'$ in the quantitative Halmos-Savage Theorems we need to be careful that this assumption is satisfied in the small robust models.
-A property of the set $\mathcal{P}$ which will guarantee that Assumption~\ref{closed} below is satisfied is the subject of ongoing research.
-This property can easily be added to a one period Bouchard Nutz model, which we choose here.
-A sequence of small one period models seen as a large financial market can be seen as a model of a robust market including infinitely many (one period) assets, as we can choose the dimension $d(n)$ of the small robust markets such that $d(n)\to\infty$, for $n\to\infty$.
+For these small robust markets, we choose a discrete time one-period setting as in \cite{BN:15}.
+As we have to assume that $l(\LL)=E'$ in the quantitative Halmos-Savage Theorems we need to ensure that this condition is satisfied in the small robust markets.
+A large class of models admits an extension on which $l(\LL) = E'$, see \cite{klein-koestenberger-robust-duality}.
+In particular, this condition is satisfied in the robust binomial model of \cite{blanch_carassus} for the one-period case, and in a Black-Scholes model with uncertain constant volatility (bounded away from $0$) and uncertain constant drift.
+For an extensive analysis of the large financial market based on robust one-period binomial models, we refer to Section \ref{App_robust_bin}.